sylvanc/pony-lecture/slides.md

   ...

   be move(to: Place) =>
-    _place.depart(this) // Send a depart message to our old place. to.arrive(this) // Send an arrive message to our new place.
+    _place.depart(this, to) // Send a depart message to our old place.
     _place = to // Keep track of where we are.
 ```

 * <!-- .element: class="fragment"--> What if `move` is called while `move` is executing?
 * <!-- .element: class="fragment"--> If Alice is told to move to the cinema and to the pub at the same time, could she depart her current `_place` twice?
-* <!-- .element: class="fragment"--> Could Alice send arrive messages to both places, departing neither, and randomly store one of them as her current `_place`?
+* <!-- .element: class="fragment"--> Could Alice depart for the cinema, then depart for the pub, but store the cinema as her location?

 ----